amandasposito/amandasposito.github.io/_posts/2021-01-04-postgres-lateral-join.md

 Basically, what it does is that for each row in the main select, it evaluates the sub-select using the main select row as a parameter.
 Quite similar to a [for loop](https://www.postgresql.org/docs/current/plpgsql-control-structures.html) that iterates through the rows returned by a SQL query.

-### The example: TOP N results
+### TOP N results

-The problem I needed to solve was to fetch the most recent items of each tag in a list.
-It doesn't seem that complex, and it's quite a common problem, so let's think about an example to help us.
+Let's think about an example.
+We need to fetch the most recent items of each tag in a list.

-I have a table `tags` and a table `movies`, with a one-to-many relationship.
+Imagine that we have a table `tags` and a table `movies`, with a one-to-many relationship.
 To make things easier, a movie can only have one tag.
 I want to fetch the most recent videos of each tag.
 How would you do it?

 Let's create our tables and populate them with some data, to help us visualize.